Electrical Design Software | Elecdes Design Suite by Scada Systems Ltd

 • A currently open DBF or table name.

-• A table name within the current (Access/SQL/Excel) database.
+• A table/sheet name within the current database/Excel file.

-• A relative path (from the source file) to another database.
+• A relative path, from the current file-based database, to another DBF/table/sheet.

 Blanks allowed and treated as blanks.